roxgib/anki-contanki/README.md

 Changes since Alpha 10:
  - Various actions trigger tooltips instead of popups when they fail (undo, redo, empy, rebuild)
  - Some other improvements to how actions errors are handled
+ - Improved support for older versions back to 2.1.45

  You can now find it on AnkiWeb.

 ### Alpha 10
  - Improved deck navigation